 - Director’s notes (1 page)

 - Invitations to present, perform, exhibit or showcase*.

 *Can include emails as screenshots, converted to PDF or printed.
 For quotes, you can take a screen shot or snip of the essential information and we would suggest up to 5 per A4 page.

 Acceptable formats and limits

-- Online submission: maximum 10 A4 pages of text in PDF or Word only (maximum file size 5 MB per document)
+- maximum 10 A4 pages of text in PDF or Word only (maximum file size 5 MB per document).

 All text must be legible at 100%.
 If text is not legible the assessors will be unable to review this document.

-Note: links to this information online are not accepted.
+Note: weblinks to this information online are not accepted.